 We know that exercise is healthy for mind, body and spirit, yet it can be so tough to stick to a routine at times.
 I know that personally, even though I consider myself a fitness nut and love many forms of exercise, it can be easy to fall out of the habit.
-An illness, an injury or even a particularly busy month at work can often be all it takes to bring us from consistent exercise to total stagnation.
+An illness, an injury or even a particularly busy month at work can often be all it takes to bring us from regular exercise to total stagnation.
 Here are my 10 keys to keeping exercise consistent:

 1 | Bring a buddy